14 Ways To Improve Sleep And Cognitive ImpairmentNovember 6, 2018

 The current consensus on the best way to treat trauma is via exposure therapy.
 In addition, converse therapy or changing the behavioral patterns via therapy.
 However, these only alter the memory part of the trauma.
 Trauma also changes the way a person reacts to threats.
 Either they become highly paranoid or numb (hyperarousal) to close encounters.
 This makes it difficult for the individual to be present in what is going on around them, to care for their work and relationships.

 It is important to deal with not only the conscious effect of trauma but also the impact imparted to our unconscious.
 This can be done via mindful activities.
 Like yoga, Eye Movement Desensitization and Reprocessing (EMDR) and meditation.
 These methods have been proven to make people feel more engaged and a part of their surroundings.

 Our psychotherapists are trained in the art of dealing with the varying nature of the event that leads up to the trauma.
-Another important factor is that we have trained our psychotherapists in the ability to differentiate between different kinds of trauma.
 They can give you a treatment best suited for a complex, developmental or post-traumatic stress disorder.